 Portage des Sioux in St. Charles County, Missouri — The American Midwest (Upper Plains)

 Credits.
 This page was last revised on October 13, 2019.
-This page originally submitted on October 11, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 38 times since then.
-Photos: 1, 2. submitted on October 11, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page originally submitted on September 23, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 59 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on September 23, 2019, by Jason Voigt of Glen Carbon, Illinois. • Andrew Ruppenstein was the editor who published this page.